Climbing a mountain

 And they graced our 11-mile walk over shifting gravel and dust.

-I slid downhill and I fell on my ass and fell face forward
+I slid downhill and I fell on my ass.
+My legs got sore.

-Because the worn soles of my boots couldn’t get a grip on the ground.
+Because my worn boots got no grip on the ground.

-My long life has been a journey that took me here
+My long life was a journey that took me here

 Where I still don’t know what my heart really wants